JaimeHyland/farming-futures/README.md

 - I would like to have implemented one or two more features based on css-only modal dialogs, especially in the 'Breakthroughs' section of the main page.
 - I would have liked to implement interactivity with the events, providing the user with routing information for upcoming events on selection, and perhaps showing the user images of events in the past.
 - I originally intended to hide the top-left anchor link on the home page for larger screen sizes, and instead to recode the <ins>Home</ins> link on the menu to make it show the anchor menu there instead.
 That change too will have to wait.
+- The gallery displays images in the order in which I inserted them.
+In future, they should display in random order.
+As development continues, they will become more responsive to

 Two pages that I originally hoped to include in my project (i.e. "The Present" and "The Future" pages) have disappeared from my project for reasons of time.